The Best Trail Running Shoes for Women in 2018

 Top 3 Best and Favorites

-The Brooks Cascadia 12 is a welcome update to the previous version of this shoe.
+The Brooks Cascadia 13 is a welcome update to an already great trail shoe.
 The care that went into the design is obvious throughout the construction.
 The price isn’t out of line for what it is either.
-We wish there were better color options than the loud colors they offer.

 The shoes have neutral support for those with medium-high to high arches.
 The fit is a bit narrow in the width, but otherwise, the toe box was roomy enough to give some wiggle room.
 The cushioning was excellent for a truly comfortable pair.